thomasthaddeus/cityuseattle.github.io/index.md

 permalink: /
 ---

-# A new way to solve your problems.
+# CityU STC TA Center
 {: .fs-9 }

-## Getting started
+### Get Started

-### Contributing
+Welcome to CityU STC TA Center.
+We're here for sharing technical knowledge and solving your problems quickly.
+In addition, we want you learn something from here as well.

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/pmarsceill/just-the-docs#contributing).
+Pages on this site runs on Github.io nad is open to anyone not only CityU TAS.
+If you want to contribute or find something wrong, Please read more about becoming a contributor in [our GitHub repo](https://github.com/cityuseattle/cityuseattle.github.io#contributing).

-#### Thank you to the contributors of Just the Docs!
+#### Thank you for your time!

 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}